-The Model 2401-S has a large 6.4 cm (2.5 in.) analog meter for displaying the radiation level.
-A three-decade range switch allows the user to switch among the three ranges (×1, ×10, and ×100).
-A BAT CHECK position on the selector switch allows the meter to display the battery charge level.
+The Model 2402 has a large 2.5-inch analog meter for displaying the radiation level.
+A three-decade range switch allows the user to switch among the three ranges (×1, ×10 and ×100).
+A BAT CHECK position on the selector switch allows the meter to display the battery level.
 A QUIET position allows the user to turn the click-per-event audio off.
+Activation of a red ALARM LED and steady tone from the audio speaker indicate an alarm condition when the displayed radiation level has exceeded the set alarm point.

-A 9-volt battery powers the unit.
+A 9-volt alkaline battery powers the unit.
 Battery life is typically 250 hours at normal background levels.
-A steady tone from the audio speaker (whether in NORMAL or QUIET mode) indicates that the battery needs to be changed; proper instrument operation is not guaranteed past this point, until the battery is replaced.
+A steady tone from the audio speaker (whether in NORMAL or QUIET mode) indicates that the battery needs to be changed; proper instrument operation is not guaranteed until the battery is replaced.